vigetlabs/microcosm/docs/recipes/ajax.md

 Microcosm implements standard behaviors for Promise resolution;
 convenient for Promise based AJAX libraries.
-Whenever an action creator returns a Promise, it will wait for that Promise to resolve/reject:
+Whenever an action returns a Promise, it will wait for that Promise to resolve/reject:

 ```javascript
 // Run this code yourself at: